 – Make full use of the practice time available.
 During this time you can try out a few questions that will be in a similar style to those you’ll be asked in the actual interview.
 This will also give you the chance to make sure your computer is working properly and that the sound is right.

-– During the interview you can either have the video on so you can see yourself or off.
-When Molly sat a practice interview she felt that she preferred to turn the video view off, as it’s horribly tempting to look at the screen rather than in the camera.
+– During the interview you can either have the video on so you can see yourself or if you’d prefer not to see yourself, you can switch it off!
+When we did ours, some of us preferred to turn the video view off, as it’s horribly tempting to look at the screen rather than in the camera.
 This is an interview and eye contact, albeit through the camera, is important.
 However, this is a personal choice and use the practice time to decide which is the best approach for you.